nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 The repository defines an optimized configuration for code editing.
 This is optional and is not required to contribute to the project.
 However, the settings and extensions specified help create a uniform and more efficient developer experience.
 This configuration is found in the `.vscode` directory:

 - `extensions.json` suggests VSCode extensions that make the editor more compatible with the code.
 For example, a Tailwind extension creates auto-complete intellisense for tailwind styles within our components.
 Eslint, prettier, and editorconfig extensions read their respective config files and automatically format or lint code as written.
 This helps save CI feedback loops when a contribution does not meet our standards.
 - `settings.json` contains some common sense defaults that aide development and enforce consistency across the codebase.
 For example, we want files formatted on save and we want prettier to be used as the formatter.
 Without these settings, new contributors may have different authoring experiences when contributing, leading to inconsistent code and CI failures.
+We also disable VSCode's default CSS parser so Tailwind syntax is respected.

 Defining a `.vscode` configuration like this also aides browser-only development using [GitHub's Codespaces feature](https://github.com/features/codespaces).
 The web-based GUI will read these same configuration files and setup the remote development environment the same way every time.

 ### Why we have an `.npmrc` file

 The npm ecosystem resolution and installation of `peerDependencies` installation [changed in recent versions](https://nodejs.org/en/blog/npm/peer-dependencies#using-peer-dependencies).
-The project documents what version of `Node.js` and `npm` to use via the []`.nvmrc` file](https://github.com/nodejs/nodejs.org/blob/main/.nvmrc).
+The project documents what version of `Node.js` and `npm` to use via the [`.nvmrc` file](https://github.com/nodejs/nodejs.org/blob/main/.nvmrc).
 Not all contributors have tooling to automatically read this file and adhere to the correct version, however.
 To ensure all contributors install dependencies the same way, a local `.npmrc` file directly configures peerDependency installation behavior.

 ## Seeking additional clarification